-Beta lactam products
+2. Beta lactam products

-1) Penicillins: such as penicillin G, amoxicillin, ampicillin, and piperacillin.
+A. Penicillins: such as penicillin G, amoxicillin, ampicillin, and piperacillin.
 Before using penicillin antibacterial drugs, you must ask in detail whether you have a history of penicillin allergies, other drug allergies, and allergic diseases.
 Skin test, the concentration of skin test solution is generally 500U / ml.
 Once anaphylactic shock occurs, 0.1% epinephrine 0.5-1ml should be injected subcutaneously immediately, and there is no improvement in clinical performance.
 Repeat it 3-5 minutes later, and cooperate with other symptomatic rescue measures.

-2) Cephalosporins: According to the antibacterial spectrum, antibacterial activity, stability to β-lactamase and renal toxicity, it is divided into four generations.
+B. Cephalosporins: According to the antibacterial spectrum, antibacterial activity, stability to β-lactamase and renal toxicity, it is divided into four generations.
 The first generation: cefalexin, cefazolin, cefradine, cefadroxil; the second generation: cefaclor, cefuroxime, cefprozil, cefotiam, etc. According to the drug package, decide whether to conduct a drug allergy test.
 Those who are allergic to cephalosporins and those with penicillin anaphylactic shock or immediate reaction history are prohibited from this class of drugs.

 Beta-lactamase is a class of enzymes secreted by resistant bacteria against lactam antibiotics.
 It can be combined with beta-lactam ring to cleave beta-lactam ring and be destroyed, and lose antibacterial activity.
 It is the main reason for the resistance of these bacteria.

-Beta lactam resistance
+4. Beta lactam resistance

 However, you should think carefully before using β-lactam antibiotics against any bacteria suspected of producing β-lactamase.
 In particular, the use of β-lactam antibiotics may cause bacteria to produce β-lactamase.
 If the use of β-lactam antibiotics at the beginning of treatment leads to the production of β-lactamase, it will make it very difficult to use other β-lactam antibiotics thereafter.

 The second resistance method changes the structure of the penicillin binding protein. β-lactam antibiotics do not bind strongly to these penicillin-binding proteins, so β-lactam antibiotics cannot destroy the bacterial cell wall.
 Methicillin-resistant Staphylococcus aureus uses this method to resist β-lactam antibiotics.
 This method of resistance also excludes the use of β-lactam antibiotics for treatment.

 Cephalexin belongs to β-lactam antibiotics and cephalosporins.

-Cephalexin mechanism of action
+2. Mechanism of action